-For building projects, please list all statutory approvals and consents that apply to your project.
+For building projects, please list all statutory approvals (see page 2) and consents that apply to your project.

 Activity plan

 The activity plan should include all milestones for the delivery of your project.
 The level of detail will vary depending on the size and scope of your project but in all cases it should: